simon3073/portfolio-website/README.md

 This repo is the working project of the Front-End portion of the program.

 <h3>What does it do?</h3>
-A 4 page website hosted here it showcases ffront end tools used to build a website.
+A 4 page website hosted here it showcases front end tools used to build a portfolio website.
-It uses HTML, CSS (including variables, pre and postprocessors) as well as utilising Git for version control
+It uses HTML, CSS (including variables, pre and postprocessors) as well as utilising Git and GitHub for version control and hosting.

 ***
 <br/>